 After review of Plaintiff's motion, as well as the Complaint, the Court GRANTSthe IFP application (Doc.
 3) but recommends Plaintiff's claims be dismissed for failure to state a viable federal cause of action.
-The Court further recommendsthat restrictions be placed on Plaintiff's continued filing in the District of Kansas.
+The Court further recommendsthat the District Court enter restrictions on Plaintiff's continued filing in the District of Kansas.